Lelekhoa1812/Golf-Scorecard-Scanner/README.md

 # Golf Scorecard Scanner

-This solution incorporates **YOLOv8 OBB (Oriented Bounding Box)** for flexible field detection, **VietOCR** for text recognition, and **Flash API by Google** for data labeling.
-Additionally, we'll discuss handling complexities like symbols, multiple users, and varying templates.
+This solution uses **YOLOv8 and YOLOv11** for field detection, **VietOCR** for text recognition, and **LabelMe** for annotation.
+It processes complex golf scorecard layouts and structures them into a JSON file for further analysis.
+Optionally, it incorporate Flash Vision API for direct parsing of data reading in case data cannot be accurate or sustainable.

 ---

 ## **Project Overview**
 This solution:
-1. Detects handwritten fields using **YOLO OBB**.
+1. Detects fields (e.g., PlayerName, CourseName, Score ...) using **YOLOv8** and **YOLOv11** large models.
 2. Recognizes text using **VietOCR** tailored for Vietnamese handwriting.
 3. Handles multiple layouts/templates dynamically.
 4. Extracts structured data and exports it to a JSON file.
-5. Uses **Google's Flash API** for large-scale annotation of images.
+5. Uses **LabelMe** for annotating golf scorecard fields.
+**Optionally:** Use Flash Vision API with provided script and instruction in this project for direct data extraction.

 ---